The First Day Of Crematoria

 When New Guinea creeper, Tecomanthe dendrophylla, flowers, you know spring is well underway.

-I transplanted my ‘Preston’s Prolific’ fig tree in August.
-I’ve just been away: speaking at Armadale’s ‘Sustainable Living Expo’, visiting Bundaberg Special School’s veggie garden, lecturing at a Hervey Bay ‘Transition Town’ event, and discussing low carbon gardening at the Landcare Conference in Monto.
-And my fig has now opened its buds.
-It’ll need regular watering as I had to remove some significant girdled roots during its relocation.
+I’ve been away, speaking at Armadale’s ‘Sustainable Living Expo’, visiting Bundaberg Special School’s veggie garden, lecturing at a Hervey Bay ‘Transition Town’ event, and discussing low carbon gardening at the Landcare Conference in Monto.
+On my return, my fig had opened its buds.
+It’ll need regular watering as I removed some significant girdled roots during planting.

 The mangelwurzels and kohl rabi ‘Purple Vienna’ are at their prime, so I’ll feed and water them regularly like my citrus, banana and other rapidly growing fruit trees.

 To save some water for the street trees, which haven’t been bucket watered for many weeks, I’ll cease watering my winter crops selected for seed saving.
 I’ve already saved some huauzontle seed.
 The Ethiopian cabbage called ‘Old Women Meet and Gossip’ are heavy with seed and bowed low by killer winds while my ‘First Fleet’ lettuce are pointing tight flower buds at the sky.
-I should also cut and dry my lush Moroccan mint and that delicious and ferny-looking dill.
+The Moroccan mint and dill are really lush.

-The lawn is green and growing, and it’s had it’s quarterly feed with poultry manure, applied when a storm approaches, just in case it gets watered in…
+The lawn is green and growing, and it’s had it’s quarterly feed with poultry manure, applied just before a storm approaches to ensure it gets watered in…

 Jerry Coleby-Williams